Most students have to live on a very tight budget – we know it isn’t easy and our Student Services team are here to help.

 The Vulnerable Bursary

-The Vulnerable Bursary of £1,200 is available for those in care, care leavers, those on income support and those students who receive both the disability allowance and the employment support allowance.
+The Vulnerable Bursary of up to £1,200 is available for those in care, care leavers, those on income support and those students who receive both the disability allowance and the employment support allowance.

 As you are a Bishop Burton College student, you may be eligible to apply for the Discretionary Bursary which is designed to support you with travel expenses, meals and course related equipment, clothing and books/resources, etc. In order to be eligible, you must: